Why matcha is the best pre workout supplement?

 So what if there was a completely natural supplement to take before a workout that could actually boost your workout regimen?
 One that increases focus, gives you more energy, increases your metabolism, boosts fat burning and is completely natural and organic?

 Well, there is one!
-Bring on Matcha Green Tea… the ultimate pre-workout supplement.
+Bring on matcha powder … the ultimate pre-workout supplement.

 But how exactly does matcha green tea aid weight loss, increase muscle building and energy levels while also keeping you focused?